 In order to avoid any vulnerability in your image a scan is required.
-Here we use Trivy solution (file scan.yaml):
+Here we use the Trivy solution (file scan.yaml):

 Now we are going to describe the second stage where the application will be deployed in an Azure app service using the blue/green process.
 So first we will deploy the container in the app service staging slot.
-Then, when the application is fully started on staging slot, swap the production slot and the staging slot.
+Then, when the application is fully started on the staging slot, swap the production slot and the staging slot.

 This stage is executed only if the CI is succeeded and if the pipeline is triggered by a commit on master.

 You have now set up a pipeline in Azure Devops to deploy your containered code in an App service.
 Your pipeline triggers automatically on different events on your repository.
 And you have optimized the time deployment using parallel jobs.